Using `gcloud ... --format` with arbitrary returned data

 ---

-The problem is that, there’s no list for us to slice
+The problem is that, there’s no list for us to slice.

-although this requires that we have a project.
+Another option is gcloud services list although this requires that we have a project.
 That’s not too burdensome, so let’s use that:

 gcloud services list --project=${PROJECT} --format=JSON --log-http